JonsCarvalho/github-explorer/README.md

 </h1>

 <h4 align="center">
-  Project developed in ReactJS using TypeScript, it consists of an application that consumes the
+  Project developed in ReactJS using TypeScript, it consists of an application that consumes the <a href="https://api.github.com" itemprop="url"><h4 itemprop="name">Github api</h4></a> to show information about repositories.

-  [Github api][api]

-   to show information about repositories.
 </h4>
 <p align="center">